Research focus 1: Wallace Stevens

 as well as 13 (co)edited thematic issues of The Wallace Stevens Journal:

 In 2011, Eeckhout became Editor of The Wallace Stevens Journal, an election that accompanied the journal’s transition to the Johns Hopkins University Press, where it is part of Project MUSE.
-In 2024, he passed the torch to Andrew Osborn and became one of the journal's Associate Editors.
+In 2024, he passed the torch to Andrew Osborn and continued as one of the journal's Associate Editors.

 Eeckhout has (co)organized several international conferences on Stevens (in Oxford, New York, Antwerp, Paris, Stockholm, Bogliasco, and at the Huntington Library) and is an Officer of the Wallace Stevens Society.
 He has supervised two dissertations on the poet, one in Stockholm (Gül Bilge Han; defended 2015) and one in Antwerp (Anna Jamieson; defended 2020).